madoublet/respond/readme.md

 # Respond CMS

 Respond 6 is a multi-site, flat-file CMS powered by Angular 2 and Lumen.
 Sites built using Respond are static, front-end framework agnostic and optimized for exceptional performance.

 ### Status
-Version: 6.0.0-rc-3
+Version: 6.0.0-rc-5
-Status: Release Candidate 3
+Status: Release Candidate 5

 ### Latest updates
 - Bug Fixes
-- Search in code editor

 ### Breaking changes
-- No breaking changes
-- To enable new plugins UI, you need to include the plugins.json file in /public/sites/site-name/data/plugins.json.
-See existing theme for format.
+- In .env, the configuration parameter THEMES_LOCATION is now relative to the public webroot.
+Thus, you will need to edit this file and change "public/themes/" to "themes/"

 ### Design Goals
 - Modern application stack: Angular 2 + Laravel